biosustain/lifelike/README.md

 ```
 docker-compose build --no-cache
 ```

+Next, download the necessary NEO4J database and decompress the Elastic Search database.
+See FAQ for more information.

 Then to spin up the server and bring it down use
 ```docker-compose up``` and ```docker-compose down``` respectively